CharlieSchuck/ConstraintSatisfactionWordle/Wordle AI/README.md

 `src/` contains the source code for the AI.

 The AI Program will write the results of any tests that are run to the `Tests/` directory.
+If the directory does not exist, the program will terminate upon trying

 ### Important Note